mridubhatnagar/blogs-backup/cl03iygbn03n5venvhaangiyn.md

 ## My opinion on the book?

 In the time and age of information abundance, and social media.
+When there is no lack of context less advice.
 What is written and the way it is explained is gold.
 It will also make you re-think where your life is going.
 What you are after?